HMS Graph: Capture

 U-570's transmission was in plain language and the British intercepted it.
 Admiral Percy Noble, commander of Western Approaches Command, immediately ordered several ships to race to the scene.
 By early afternoon, fuel levels had forced the Hudsons to return to Iceland.
 The Catalina, a very long-range aircraft, was ordered to watch the submarine until Allied ships arrived.
 If none came before sunset, the aircraft was to warn U-570's crew to take to the water, then sink her.
-The first vessel to reach U-570, the anti-submarine trawler HMT Northern Chief, arrived around 10pm, guided to the scene by flares the Catalina dropped.
+The first vessel to reach U-570, the anti-submarine trawler HMT Northern Chief, arrived around 10:00 pm, guided to the scene by flares the Catalina dropped.
 The Catalina returned to Iceland after having circled U-570 for 13 hours.

-The German crew remained on board U-570 overnight; they made no attempt to scuttle their boat as Northern Chief had signalled she would open fire and not rescue survivors from the water if they did this (Northern Chief's captain, N.L.
+The German crew remained on board U-570 overnight; they made no attempt to scuttle their boat as Northern Chief had signalled she would open fire and not rescue survivors from the water if they did this.
+(Northern Chief's captain, N.L.
 Knight, had been ordered to prevent the submarine from being scuttled by any means.)
 During the night, five more Allied vessels reached the scene: the armed trawler Kingston Agate, two anti-submarine whalers, the Royal Navy destroyer HMS Burwell, and the Canadian destroyer HMCS Niagara.

 At daybreak, the Allies and Germans exchanged signal lamp messages, with the Germans repeatedly requesting to be taken off as they were unable to stay afloat, and the British refusing to evacuate them until the Germans secured the submarine and stopped it from sinking—the British were concerned that the Germans would deliberately leave behind them a sinking U-boat if they were evacuated.
-The situation became more confused when a small float-plane, (a Northrop N-3PB of 330 (Norwegian) Squadron), appeared.
+The situation became more confused when a small float-plane appeared: a Northrop N-3PB of 330 (Norwegian) Squadron).
 Unaware of the surrender, it attacked U-570 with small bombs and fired on Northern Chief, which fired back.
 No damage was done and Burwell ordered the aircraft away by radio.

 The weather worsened; several attempts to attach a tow-line to U-570 were unsuccessful.
 Believing the Germans were being obstructive, Burwell's captain, S.R.J.
 Woods ordered a machine gunner to fire warning shots, shots that accidentally hit and slightly wounded five of the German crew.
 With much difficulty, an officer and three sailors from Kingston Agate reached the submarine using a Carley float (a liferaft).
-After a quick search failed to find the U-boat's Enigma machine, they attached a tow line and carried out the transfer of the five wounded men and the submarine's officers to Kingston Agate.
+After a quick search failed to find the U-boat's Enigma machine, they attached a tow line and transferred the five wounded men and the submarine's officers to Kingston Agate.
 The remaining crew were taken on board HMCS Niagara, which by this time had come alongside U-570.

 The ships began slowly sailing to Iceland with U-570 under tow, and with a relay of Hudsons and Catalinas constantly patrolling overhead.
 They arrived at dawn on 29 August at Þorlákshöfn.
 There, they beached U-570 as she had been taking on water and was thought to be in danger of sinking.